 - engineering behavioural studies,

 - safety assessments and risk management of civil engineering infrastructure when subjected to both in-service and overload (or limit) conditions, and

 - structures subjected to fire, earthquake, cyclone or blast loadings, or when structures are exposed to hostile environments.

 CIES also undertakes advanced and strategic consultancies with industry, utilising our analytical and laboratory testing facilities, many with the support of Australian Research Council (ARC) Linkage Project funding.

-CIES consists of 100 research staff, including some 30 structural and geotechnical academic staff, 10 support staff and more than 60 PhD students, making it Australia’s largest research centre for infrastructure engineering and safety.
+CIES consists of 100 staff, including 40 academic and research staff, 10 technical support staff and more than 50 PhD students, making it Australia’s largest research centre for infrastructure engineering and safety.

 The CIES Structural Engineering Group at UNSW is a long standing leader in its discipline in Australasia, with internationally renowned scholars in concrete, steel and composite structures, and computational mechanics and numerical modelling.